huawei-noah/streamDM/website/docs/GettingStarted.md

   {% highlight bash %}
   cd scripts
-  ./spark "EvaluatePrequential -l (SGDLearner -l 0.01 -o LogisticLoss -o ZeroRegularizer)"
+  ./spark.sh "EvaluatePrequential -l (SGDLearner -l 0.01 -o LogisticLoss -r ZeroRegularizer)"
   {% endhighlight %}

 * [Optional] It is advisable to separate the standard and the error output, for